hetu-script/hetu-script/docs/docs/en-US/grammar/import/readme.md

 export { hello } from 'hello.ht'
 ```

-If you have at least one export statement that is not export from other sources (export 'path'), you wont' inexplicitly export the members of this namespace.

-Otherwise, every top level symbol will be exported by default.
+Every top level symbol will be exported by default if you do not have any export statement.